BMOnoire/MAS_Auctioning/README.txt

+There are no libraries needed to launch the project

-To launch the project just install:
+To launch the simulator use main.py

-	pip install pandas
-	pip install numpy==1.19.3

-Then launch TVA.py

-If you want to change the behaviour of the program then modify the part
+If you want to change the behaviour of the program then modify the file config.py

 	############  CONFIG #################

 	some tips:

-		LONG_RUN: parameter launch 1000 times (N_VOTERS, N_PREF) random tables
-		SAVING_LOG: change the output from the terminal to a log file
-		CONSIDERED_VOTE: change what vote you want to try in the list of global parameters PLURALITY_VOTE, VOTING_FOR_2, VETO, BORDA
+		TIMES: 			decide the number of simulation to perform the average
+		SHOW_MULTI_GRAPH:   	allows the simulator to plot an image with market price, seller profit and buyer profit comparisons.
+		max_bidding_factor: 	define the maximum value for the bidding factor.
+Bidding factor are then initialized between a range of 0 and max_bidding_factor
+		SELLER_STRATEGY: 	decide which type of strategy try for the seller, accepted parameters are None, "OWN", "COM"